Adventure Alley

 Adventure Alley is a themed section at Six Flags Great Adventure in Jackson, New Jersey.
 It opened on April 5, 2012, replacing the former Fantasy Forest section of the park.

-Some of the most popular attractions in Adventure Alley are the Big Wheel, a Ferris wheel, and SkyScreamer, an 242 ft Swing ride that opened with the area in 2012.
+Some of the most popular attractions in Adventure Alley are the Giant Wheel, and SkyScreamer, an 242 ft Swing ride that opened with the area in 2012.

 History

-Before Adventure Alley, the area it now stands on was previously the west side of Fantasy Forest from the park's opening as "Great Adventure" in 1974 until 2011.
-However for several years before Adventure Alley's addition, it was split up and rezoned, with Main Street added in-between.
+Before Adventure Alley, the area it now stands on was previously the west side of Fantasy Forest from the park's opening as Great Adventure in 1974 until 2011.
+However, for several years before Adventure Alley's addition, it was split up and rezoned, with Main Street added in-between.